 I love the zoo

-So last week I went to Zoo Nights at London Zoo.
-I was ridiculously excited about this and had never been to London Zoo before, which is silly because I’ve lived in London for 18 months and I absolutely love the zoo!
+So in summer 2018 week I went to Zoo Nights at London Zoo.
+I was ridiculously excited about this and had never been to London Zoo before, which is silly because I had lived in London for 18 months and I absolutely love the zoo!

 I was fortunate growing up to live near 3 really good zoos in East Anglia – Banham, Africa Alive and Colchester, going a few times a year.